How to Enroll In a Nursing School near Thedford Nebraska

-Nurses with a higher degree may have more complex job duties and responsibilities.
-Nurse practitioners (NP), for instance, must hold a Master’s Degree and often work more independently than their RN counterparts.
-They can provide primary or specialty care services, prescribe medications, and diagnose and treat routine illnesses or injuries.
+Nurses with a higher degree may have more complex job duties and accountabilities.
+Nurse practitioners (NP), as an example, must hold a Master’s Degree and typically work more independently than their RN counterparts.
+They can provide primary or specialty care services, prescribe medications, and diagnose and treat common illnesses or injuries.

 Nursing Degree Options

 There are multiple degrees available to become a registered nurse.
 And in order to become an RN, a student must enroll in an accredited school and program.
 A student can receive a qualifying degree in just two years, or continue on to obtain a graduate degree for a total of 6 years.
 Following are some short descriptions of the nursing degrees that are offered in the Thedford NE area.